oxyno-zeta/s3-proxy/README.md

 Yes this is another S3 proxy written in Golang.

-I've created this project because I can't find any other that allow to proxy multiple S3 buckets or to have custom templates.
+I've created this project because I couldn't find any other that allow to proxy multiple S3 buckets or to have custom templates with OpenID Connect authentication.

 ## Features